squidfunk/mkdocs-material/docs/bug-report/index.md

 ### Upgrade to latest version

-Chances are, that the bug you discovered was already fixed in a subsequent version.
+Chances are that the bug you discovered was already fixed in a subsequent version.
 Thus, before reporting an issue, ensure that you're running the [latest version] of Material for MkDocs.
 Please consult our [upgrade guide] to learn how to upgrade to the latest version.